Once the fun of Christmas is over, January and February can feel pretty bleak. Jane Collins has some tips on how to stay upbeat.

 Jolt yourself out of January

-The Christmas festivities might have been played out with restrictions but it was still a chance to celebrate and relax.
+Christmas is often a chance to celebrate and relax.
 So what's there to feel good about now?
 "Mindset is everything," says psychologist Dr Meg Arroll.
-"There are many things we cannot change – like the pandemic – but we do have control over our emotional responses.
+"There are many things we cannot change, but we do have control over our emotional responses.

 Wrap up your worries